 After you’ve installed Things again, restore your to-dos by logging into your Things Cloud account.
 Follow the instructions on this page.

 You can download our Mac trial version here and use it without limitations for 14 days.
 It requires macOS 10.13 High Sierra or later.

 There’s no way for us to offer iOS trial versions at this time.
 This option is only available to apps that have in-app purchases or subscriptions.
 Things is a one-time purchase at the time of download without any additional costs, and therefore Apple’s App Store doesn’t let us offer you a free trial.

-Things doesn’t support pinning Quick Find lists to the sidebar, but it’s on our list of feature requests.
+Things doesn’t support pinning Quick Find lists to the sidebar/main lists view at this time.